-Even if you don’t already follow Rand, you’ll probably be aware of him and know that he’s just released a book!
+Even if you don’t already follow Rand, you’ll probably be aware of him or his book.
 He has described Lost and Founder as ‘a painfully honest field guide to the start-up world’ and has been sharing his expertise and experience on this topic via Twitter.
-Formerly CEO At Moz, Rand has recently begun a new venture as the founder of SparkToro and will, I’m sure, be tweeting about his developments.
+Formerly CEO At Moz, Rand has recently begun a new venture as co-founder at SparkToro and will, I’m sure, be tweeting about his developments.

-Alexandra is a brilliant digital marketer to follow on Twitter, not only does she take part in discussions from every sector of digital marketing, she also shares informative, live webinar style videos and holds regular #DigitalOlympusChats from her business account Digital Olympus.
+Alexandra is a brilliant digital marketer to follow on Twitter, not only does she take part in discussions from every sector of digital marketing, but she also shares informative, live webinar-style videos and holds regular #DigitalOlympusChats from her business account Digital Olympus.

 Grace probably thinks I’m her number 1 stalker.
-As the PR and Outreach specialist at Bozboz and a Brighton based blogger, she knows her stuff.
-It seems like every time I go to retweet or like something on my feed its come from Grace.
+As the Digital Marketing Lead at Change Grow Live and a Brighton based blogger, she knows her stuff.
+It seems like every time I go to retweet or like something on my feed it has come from Grace.
 I’ve found many shared interests with her via Twitter and (sorry, Grace) have no intention of stopping the constant likes & retweets!

-I first spotted Jamie’s profile during a Twitter chat (you can’t miss her awesome bright blue hair in her profile photo!).
-Since then, I’ve been following her as she tweets from Colorado in the US about the latest in SEO provoking some interesting discussions with other global industry experts.
+I first spotted Jamie’s profile during a Twitter chat (you can’t miss her awesome bright blue hair).
+Since then, I’ve been following her as she tweets from Colorado in the US about the latest in Tech SEO provoking some interesting discussions with other global industry experts.

-You may know Greg from his genuinely incredible conference talks and if you liked them, you should follow his Twitter.
-During the conference season, Greg has become known for live tweeting from events he is attending, in his now famous energetic style.
+You may know Greg from his genuinely incredible conference talks and if you liked them, you should follow him on Twitter.
+During conference season, Greg has become known for live-tweeting from events he is attending, in his now-famous energetic style.

 Talia is the Founder and Chief Optimizer at Getuplift.
 She is an experienced conversion optimisation specialist and shares all the latest in breaking digital news, tips from her blog and her keynote sessions at conferences around the world.

-Hollie is a Content & Influencer Marketing Manager by day and a beauty, fashion & lifestyle Blogger by night!
+Hollie is a Content & Influencer Marketing Manager by day and beauty, fashion & lifestyle blogger by night!
 She is a content whiz and her blog makes for a brilliant read, I especially enjoy her beauty product reviews!

-1 third of Brighton Digital Women, Conference Speaker and Digital Marketing Manager at SiteVisibility, Rachel is a force to be reckoned with.
+One-third of Brighton Digital Women, Conference Speaker and Head of Creative at SiteVisibility, Rachel is a force to be reckoned with.
 Tweeting all things digital marketing, Jeff Goldblum, Star Wars, event speaking and marathon running.

 Gavin has been dubbed the Facebook King of the UK for his excellent skills and knowledge sharing in Facebook Advertising and video content creation.
 I was fortunate to see him speak at brightonSEO.
 If you’re looking to learn about Facebook ad strategy, how to win at social video or just love beautiful photos of Scotland, Gavin is the one to follow!